RobertRosca/environments/docs/maintenance/environments.md

 ## Environment Specification Setup

-This repository is stored in the directory `/gpfs/exfel/sw/software/euxfel-environment-management` on Maxwell.

 ### Creating New Specifications

 The first step to creating a new environment is activating an installation, this can be done with `module load exfel mambaforge`.
 Loading this module will initialise the Conda instance into the `base` environment which provides `grayskull` and `conda-lock` which are used to create the environments.

-Once a Conda instance has been activated, you can create a new directory under either `./environments/${CYCLE}` or `./applications/${APPLICATION_NAME}/{APPLICATION_VERSION}` (note: `./` refers to **this git repository**, not the GPFS software directory) depending on whether the environment is intended to be a generic environment users will activate to write and execute their own code, or if the environment exists only to provide a specific application.
+Once a Conda instance has been activated, you can create a new directory under either `./environments/${CYCLE}` or `./applications/${APPLICATION_NAME}/{APPLICATION_VERSION}` depending on whether the environment is intended to be a generic environment users will activate to write and execute their own code, or if the environment exists only to provide a specific application.

 If a new **cycle environment** is being created, copy the `base.yml` and `custom.yml` files from the previous cycle, and use those as a starting point.